LucaDiFiori/INCEPTION/README.md

 # Nginx + TLSv1.2 - TLSv1.3
 NGINX is a web server that can also be used as a reverse proxy, load balancer, and HTTP cache.
 It is known for its high performance, stability, and low resource consumption.
 NGINX is often used to handle server-side requests for web applications, and it can also be used to serve static content such as images and JavaScript files.

-It is often used in conjunction with other software, such as databases and content management systems, to build robust and scalable web applications.
+It is often used in conjunction with other software, such as databases and content management systems, to build robust and scalable web applications. <br>

+A **web server** is a software or hardware system that serves content (web pages, files, images, etc.) to users over the Internet.
+It processes incoming requests from clients (usually web browsers) and delivers the requested resources using the HTTP (Hypertext Transfer Protocol) or HTTPS (HTTP Secure) protocol.

+### Key Features of Nginx
 **1. Web Server** <br>
 Nginx can serve static content such as HTML, CSS, JavaScript, and images efficiently.
 It uses an event-driven architecture, which makes it faster and more resource-efficient than traditional web servers like Apache.<br>